How to Stop Nail Biting & Strengthen Brittle Nails: Expert Tips

 • Some fingernail polishes contain formaldehyde, which can irritate skin and nails.
 If you think your polish is causing problems, switch to a polish that doesn’t contain formaldehyde, or avoid polish altogether.

 • Biotin (a vitamin) taken by mouth is beneficial if you have a year-round issue.
-It takes at least 6 months, but does really help at least 1/3 of the time.
+It takes at least 6 months, but it really helps at least 1/3 of the time.
 (Do not take this if you are pregnant.)

 • Keep a natural nail shape.
 Round the tips in a gentle curve.
 File in the same direction as the nail grows and not in a “back and forth” motion.